Psianturi/neuro-decode/README.md

 1. AnakUnggul for the public-facing app and user experience.
 2. NeuroDecode for the technical platform and repository.
-3. Family Assistant for the live orchestration agent inside the platform.
+3. Session Orchestrator for the live orchestration agent inside the platform.

 ## What NeuroDecode Does